 The reservoir level is also very low and currently has little or no feed to recharge the system.
 The current stoppage is necessary to recover levels and help protect aquatic life in the canal.

+British Waterways is currently looking to support the closed section with additional water supply from other sources.
 The current closure is being reviewed weekly, and with little or no significant rain forecast the current closure may remain in force for some weeks.

 Craft that are trapped within the closed section are requested to remain where they are, but to adjust mooring ropes to accommodate changes in water levels.